haydenbeames/RISCV-SuperScalar--BLAZE-CORE/README.md

 # Checkpoint

 A checkpointing system will eventually be implemented to complement the 2 RAT system to reduce the IPC impact of misspeculated branches
+This is also extremely beneficial since it can greatly reduce the wiring from retirement since update from misspeculated branches will be less costly, thus improving the overall performance and potentially reducing power since will need less FRAT update logic and wiring

 # Retirement
 - Completely parameterizable Re-Order Buffer (ROB) width.